BertisJoey/Easy-ReadMe/sampleReadMe.md

   ## License
-  This project is licensed by Apache.
-Please follow this link for information on the license (https://opensource.org/licenses/Apache-2.0)
+  This project is licensed by Mozilla.
+Please follow this link for information on the license (https://opensource.org/licenses/MPL-2.0)

   ## Contact Me
-  through github
+  github